steve4744/WhatIsThis/README.md

 The ActionBar display is probably the most attractive and least intrusive of the display methods.
 The text colour can be set in the _config.yml_ file.

 ## Dependencies
-This plugin is supported on servers running Minecraft/Spigot 1.16.5 - 1.17.
+Following Mojang's decision to require Java 16 for Minecraft 1.17+, this plugin also now requires a minimum Java version of 16.

-Following Mojang's decision to require Java 16 for Minecraft 1.17, this plugin has also been updated to use Java 16.
-The latest version is therefore only supported on servers running on Java 16.
+From version 4.0 of this plugin, it requires servers to be running a minimum of Java 16 and Minecraft/Spigot 1.17+.

-This legacy version of the plugin, v3.4, is supported on Minecraft/Spigot 1.13.2 through to 1.16.5.
+The legacy version of the plugin, v3.4, is supported on Minecraft/Spigot 1.13.2 through to 1.16.5.

 ## Commands & Permissions